🌱

 Information and recommendations (TL;DR)

 Researchers have estimated the carbon emissions for training one large data set to exceed that of 5 cars in their lifetimes [1].
-To evaluate the potential environmental impact of a machine learning task, use the Carbon Emissions Calculator developed by Lacoste, et al. [2].
+To evaluate the potential environmental impact of a machine learning task, use the developed by Lacoste, et al. [2].
 Consider energy efficient alternatives for ML algorithms.
 When using cloud computing providers for rendering, look for those who actively use and promote renewable energy sources.

 Notes